jshields/canvas_game_demo/README.md

 The finished product should function and be available online.

 Disclaimer: This project is meant for educational purposes, not to actually be a fun game.

+Only expected to run in modern browsers that have good feature support, specifically Chrome and Firefox.